Advocacy group: Theoretical perspectives

+There are three broad perspectives on how special interest groups achieve influence: through quid pro quo exchange, information transmission, and subsidizing policymaking.

 Social media use

 Apart from lobbying and other methods of asserting political presence, advocacy groups use social media to attract attention towards their particular cause.
 A study published in early 2012 suggests that advocacy groups of varying political and ideological orientations operating in the United States are using social media to interact with citizens every day.
 The study surveyed 53 groups, that were found to be using a variety of social media technologies to achieve organizational and political goals: